matheuscscp/gke-metadata-server/README.md

 **Attention 2**: Please make sure not to specify any *audiences*.
-This project uses the default audience when creating Kubernetes ServiceAccount Tokens (which contains the full resource name of the Provider, which is a good, strict security rule):
+This project uses the default audience when creating Kubernetes ServiceAccount Tokens (which contains the full resource name of the Pool Provider, which is a good, strict security rule):

 `//iam.googleapis.com/{pool_full_name}/providers/{pool_provider_name}`